Toward Online Mobile Facility Location on General Metrics: G-OMFL: An Upper Bound Analysis

-The above argument implies that after each phase $\ndem_{\min}$ increases by at least one and therefore at any time $t$ in phase $p$, we have $\ndem_{\min}(t)\geq p-1$ and at the end of phase $p$, we have $\ndem_{\min}(t)\geq p$.
-In Section \ref{sec:analysis}, the more general form of this statement appears in Lemma \ref{lemma:phaseprogress}.
-There, $\gamma_p$ is defined to be the smallest service cost improvement of any movement in phase $p$ ($\gamma_p=1$ in the simple case considered here), and Lemma \ref{lemma:phaseprogress} shows that $\ndem_{\min}$ grows by at least $\gamma_p$ in phase $p$.

-Assume that at some time $t$ in phase $p$, a resource is moved from a node $u$ to a node $v$.
-Because node $u$ already had its resource at the end of phase $p-1$, we have $\ndem_{u,t}=\ndem_{\min}(t)\geq p-1$.
-Consequently, at the end of phase $p$, there is at least one node (the source of the last movement) that has no resource and at least $p-1$ demands.
-The corresponding (more technical) statement in our general analysis appears in Lemma \ref{lemma:manydemands}.
+The above argument implies that after each phase $\ndem_{\min}$ increases by at least one and therefore at any time $t$ in Phase $p$, we have $\ndem_{\min}(t)\geq p-1$ and at the end of Phase $p$, we have $\ndem_{\min}(t)\geq p$.
+In Section~\ref{sec:upperboundproof_GUOMFL}, the more general form of this statement appears in Lemma~\ref{lemma:phaseprogress_GUOMFL}.
+There, $\gamma_p$ is defined to be the smallest service cost improvement of any movement in Phase $p$ ($\gamma_p=1$ in the simple case considered here), and Lemma~\ref{lemma:phaseprogress_GUOMFL} shows that $\ndem_{\min}$ grows by at least $\gamma_p$ in Phase $p$.
+Assume that at some time $t$ in Phase $p$, a facility is moved from a node $u$ to a node $v$.
+Because node $u$ already had its facility at the end of Phase $p-1$, we have $\ndem_{u,t}=\ndem_{\min}(t)\geq p-1$.
+Consequently, at the end of Phase $p$, there is at least one node (the source of the last movement) that has no facility and at least $p-1$ requests.
+The corresponding (more technical) statement in our general analysis appears in Lemma~\ref{lemma:manyrequests_GUOMFL}.